 HISTORY AND CULTURE

-In southeastern North Carolina, amongst the pines, swamps, and dark waters of the Lumbee River, you will find the heart and homeland of the Lumbee People.
-The ancestors of the Lumbee came together in the shelter of this land hundreds of years ago - survivors of tribal nations from the Algonquian, Iroquoian, and Siouan language families, including the Hatteras, the Tuscarora, and the Cheraw.
-The ancestors of the Lumbee were recognized as Indian in 1885 by the State of North Carolina.
-In 1956, Congress recognized the Lumbee as an Indian tribe while denying the People any federal benefits that are associated with such recognition – an action that the Lumbee continue to fight today.
+In Southeastern North Carolina, on the winding, dark waters of the Lumbee River, you will find the heart and homeland of the Lumbee People.
+The ancestors of the Lumbee came together in the shelter of these lands hundreds of years ago; survivors of tribal nations from the Algonquian, Iroquoian and Siouan language families, including the Cheraw and other affected tribes.
+Years of war, disease and colonization made the Lumbee River lands a safe haven for survival and fostered a resilient and prosperous tribe.
+The ancestors of the Lumbee were recognized as a Tribal Nation in 1885 by the State of North Carolina.
+In 1956, Congress recognized the Lumbee as an Indian Tribe, while denying the People any federal benefits that are associated with such recognition; an action that the Lumbee continue to fight today.

 *A ‘Notes’ page follows the banners for those interested in works cited and more information on included photographs.This banner series is copyrighted by the Lumbee Tribe of North Carolina - © 2017 Lumbee Tribe of North Carolina.